aimclub/GEFEST/docs/source/contribution.rst

           $ git push -u origin my-contribution

-Finally, go to the web page of your fork of the FEDOT repo, and click 'Pull Request' (PR) to send your changes to the maintainers for review.
+Finally, go to the web page of your fork of the GEFEST repo, and click 'Pull Request' (PR) to send your changes to the maintainers for review.

 (If it looks confusing to you, then look up the `Git